One Summer Dream

 "One Summer Dream" is a song written by Jeff Lynne and performed by the rock group Electric Light Orchestra (ELO) which made its first appearance on the band's fifth album, Face the Music, as the last track off the album.
 It also appeared on the box sets, Afterglow and Flashback.

+Writer Barry Delve said that the song "induces a mesmeric, hypnotic effect through a combination of the return of the 'Strange Magic' phased acoustic guitar...and an arrangement that obliviously creeps up on the listener, as layers of harmony, choir and instrumentation are imperceptibly introduced and subtly removed again, until all we're left with is Lynne's yearning voice accompanied by the haunting backing vocals."
+Green Bay Press-Gazette critic Warren Gerds said that it "drifts along like a haunting dream."
+Music journalist John Van Der Kiste called it a "laid back affair with lush strings" in which "Lynne sounds relaxed as he almost croons the words."

 It was released as the B-side of the hit single "Mr. Blue Sky" in 1978.
-The album version includes an orchestra intro but part of it was cut for the single.
-"One Summer Dream" (on different singles with "Mr. Blue Sky") has a fading difference for unknown reasons.
-Backing vocals by Ellie Greenwich.
+The album version includes an orchestra intro but part of it was cut for the single. as was the backing vocal by Ellie Greenwich.
+"One Summer Dream" (on different singles with "Mr. Blue Sky") has a fading difference.

-"The seven ELO members outdo themselves, however, on One Summer Dream, a beautiful and evocative tune sung touchingly by Lynne.
+Rolling Stone critic Charley Walters wrote that "The seven ELO members outdo themselves, however, on One Summer Dream, a beautiful and evocative tune sung touchingly by Lynne.
 A trifle sentimental perhaps, but lyrically and musically, it displays more emotion (not to mention pure ability) than one ordinarily hears from a rock group."